Tips for How to Ease Tendonitis Symptoms Naturally

-Echinacea is a potent anti-inflammatory and very appropriate to treat muscle and tendon injuries.
-It can also be taken in an infusion: One tablespoon of the dried herb with a glass of water.
-(Up to 2 glasses per day.)
+Echinacea is a potent anti-inflammatory, very adept at helping with muscle and tendon injuries.
+It can also be taken in an infusion.
+Try one tablespoon of the dried herb with a glass of water.
+(Up to 2 glasses per day!)

 Foods rich in magnesium and silicon

 Magnesium and silicon are excellent facilitators for the regeneration of muscles and tendons.
 They can be found in almonds, soy, spinach, lettuce, asparagus, and more.

 Finally, pineapple is a great fruit to ease tendonitis pain and prevent inflammation in the tendons.
 It’s commonly used by athletes for preventing injuries and soothing muscular pains.

 For this reason, it would be very advantageous to introduce it in your salads.
 If possible, try mixing it with papaya chunks – this combination will help you ease tendonitis inconvenience and complications, getting you back to your daily routine!